Author Archives: Jim

 Turbine Hall

 I arrived at the Tate drenched and in a mood as foul as the weather.
-Entrance to the Tate is free and I strode in, rode the escalator up to the galleries and began glaring at art.
+Entrance to the Tate is free, and I strode in, rode the escalator up to the galleries, and began glaring at art.
 Nothing pleased.
 Nothing could.
 I gave up and went down to Turbine Hall.
 Turbine Hall is an immense room with concrete floors, a very high ceiling, and no furniture.
 The Tate Modern is housed in a former electrical generating plant, and Turbine Hall is where the turbines were once located.
 Makes sense.
 It is the place you pass through to get to the galleries.
-I decided sit on the floor against a wall and sketch the people who were coming and going.
-The visitors to the museum were strongly back lit by a huge bank of windows.
+I decided to sit on the floor against a wall and sketch the people who were coming and going.
+The visitors to the museum were strongly backlit by a huge bank of windows.
 It was amazing how much could be told about people with only a silhouette to work from and with no reference to detail.
 So the day gave me its first gift—the sketches.
 They provided the visual idea for a number of paintings and drawings I’ve made since then.

 But more was to come.

-She was only gone a moment when a man in his 40’s sat down next to me.
+She was only gone a moment when a man in his 40s sat down next to me.
 He immediately began talking in a rapid stream of words about how he lived on a Narrow Boat, a very small Narrow Boat because it was only twenty-six feet long, and his room was a space that was six feet by twelve feet.
 He had many friends and felt he was very rich and happy, though he had little money.
 Yes, he’d come to London to find success.
 He had owned things and lived well, but now all that was gone, no longer a burden, and he was happy.
 He had the things that counted.
 I tried to ask him questions, but he talked past them.
-Finally he shook my hand, thanked me for listening, and walked away.
+Finally, he shook my hand, thanked me for listening, and walked away.

 He joined people who were streaming into the hall.
-More and more arrived and they began walking about the hall, walking quickly but randomly, almost running into each other at times, then veering off at the last second.
+More and more arrived, and they began walking about the hall, walking quickly but randomly, almost running into each other at times, then veering off at the last second.
 Little by little they began to coalesce, to form units and walk in patterns.
 Several times people walked right at me only to turn just short of a collision.
 The whole hall seemed alive with moving bodies.
 The lights rose and fell.
 The manic movement continued until their numbers began to dwindle.
-Like the chanters, they too were soon gone.
+Like the chanters, they were soon gone.

 The evening with Molly and Liam continued the enchantment that began at the Tate.
-We dined at Wahaca, a restaurant housed in conjoined shipping containers, which offers South American inspired cuisine.
-One of the joys of staying in London with Molly and Liam, is that they know of such places, places I could never find on my own.
+We dined at Wahaca, a restaurant housed in conjoined shipping containers, which offers South American-inspired cuisine.
+One of the joys of staying in London with Molly and Liam is that they know of such places, places I could never find on my own.
 And, of course, Molly had chosen her film shrewdly.
 To Catch a Thief worked its magic on me as it always does.
 I must confess my life as a jewel thief had never worked out.
-Many years ago I came to grips with the fact that Grace Kelly would never throw herself into the arms of a thirteen year old boy no matter how much jewelry he stole.
+Many years ago, I came to grips with the fact that Grace Kelly would never throw herself into the arms of a thirteen-year-old boy, no matter how much jewelry he stole.

 Comments Off on Grace Kelly, The Tate Modern and a Ukrainian girl named Sandra